chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 - Data Bags
 - Clients

+The __Chef Infra Server__ acts as a hub for configuration data.
+The Chef Infra Server stores **cookbooks**, the policies that are applied to **nodes**, and metadata that describes each registered node that is being managed by Chef Infra Client.
+Nodes use Chef Infra Client to ask the Chef Infra Server for configuration details, such as recipes, templates, and file distributions.
+Chef Infra Client then does as much of the configuration work as possible on the nodes themselves (and not on the Chef Infra Server).
+This scalable approach distributes the configuration effort throughout the **organization**.

 ## Connect to the Chef Infra Server

-To start making use out of the Chef Infra Server, firstly deploy and run the [Chef Automate](https://docs.chef.io/automate/install/#installation-guide).
+To start making use out of the Chef Infra Server, firstly deploy and run [Chef Automate](https://docs.chef.io/automate/install/#installation-guide) instance.

-**Note:** No explicit configuration is required to install the Automate Infra views.
+**Note:** Chef Automate automatically displays your connected Chef Infra Servers.

 Login to Chef Automate using the credentials.
 Once logged in, the page looks like as shown below: